wonderful1/CNV-P/README.md

 # CNV-P: A machine-learning framework for filtering copy number variations
-CNV-PG is a novel and post–processing approach for CNV filtering.
+CNV-P is a novel and post–processing approach for CNV filtering.

 ## Prerequisites:
 [python3](https://www.python.org/)